TomTonic/swiss_map_set/README.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/9470/badge)](https://www.bestpractices.dev/projects/9470)
 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/TomTonic/Set3/badge)](https://scorecard.dev/viewer/?uri=github.com/TomTonic/Set3)

-Set3 is a fast and pure set implmentation in and for Golang.
-I wrote it as an alternative to set implementations based on `map[type]struct{}`.
-Set3 is 10%-20% faster and uses 40% less memory than `map[type]struct{}`.
-As hash function, Set3 uses the built-in hash function of Golang via [dolthub/maphash](https://github.com/dolthub/maphash).
+Set3 is a high-performance, native Golang set implementation.
+It offers a significant improvement in speed and memory efficiency, being 10%-30% faster and utilizing 25% less memory compared to `map[type]struct{}`.
+Additionally, Set3 provides the flexibility to optimize for either space consumption or speed through the RehashToCapacity(newCapacity) function.
+This level of performance and adaptability is unattainable with implementations based on `map[type]struct{}`, which is the standard foundation for most set implementations in Go.

 The code is derived from [SwissMap](https://github.com/dolthub/swiss) and it implements the "Fast, Efficient, Cache-friendly Hash Table" found in [Abseil](https://abseil.io/blog/20180927-swisstables).
 For details on the algorithm see the [CppCon 2017 talk by Matt Kulukundis](https://www.youtube.com/watch?v=ncHmEUmJZf4).
 The dependency on x86 assembler for [SSE2/SSE3](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) instructions has been removed for portability and speed; the code runs faster without SSE and the necessary additional stack frame.
+As hash function, Set3 uses the original hash function from `map[type]struct{}` via [dolthub/maphash](https://github.com/dolthub/maphash).

 The name "Set3" comes from the fact that this was the 3rd attempt for an optimized datastructure/code-layout to get the best runtime performance.